d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

             self.dense1(x)))))
 ```

-The vision transformer encoder block implementation
+The vision Transformer encoder block implementation
 just follows the pre-normalization design in :numref:`fig_vit`,
 where normalization is applied right *before* multi-head attention or the MLP.
 In contrast to post-normalization ("add & norm" in :numref:`fig_transformer`),
 where normalization is placed right *after* residual connections,
-pre-normalization leads to more effective or efficient training for transformers :cite:`baevski2018adaptive,wang2019learning,xiong2020layer`.
+pre-normalization leads to more effective or efficient training for Transformers :cite:`baevski2018adaptive,wang2019learning,xiong2020layer`.

 ```{.python .input}
 class ViTBlock(nn.Module):